joseph-tharwat/TestingStudentSystem_Microservice/readme.md

 - **SignalR** — Used so the teacher can observe the student answering the test in real time during the test.
 - **Manual Mediator** — Use manual mediator insted of MediatR as now MediatR package is not free.
 - **Manual Mapping** — Use manual mapping insted of AutoMapper to gain flexibility.
+- **gRPC** — use gRPC to get the students emails from Auth service to TestManagment service

 - **DDD** — I tried to use Domain Driven Design to create Entities, Value Objects, events...
 - **Archeticture** — All services are implemented using Onion Archeticture [Domain Layer, Application Layer, Presentation Layer, Infrastracture Layer]